seanboyce/Calculus-the-game/README.md

 # Notes on Assembly

 Assembling the PCBs will require that you are comfortable with surface-mount soldering.
 It's not nearly as hard as it looks.
 You'll need solder paste and a hot air rework station though.
 If you don't have these, check if there's a hackerspace near you.
 They probably will!
 Right now it makes use of 0402 components.
-I'll redesign for 0603 or similar soon -- this will be easier for beginners to solder.
+I'll redesign for 0603 or similar at some point -- this will be easier for beginners to solder.

 # BOM (TODO)

-# Image of Assembled Board (full version)
+# Image of Completed Board (full version)
 ![Photo of the completed full version of the game](https://raw.githubusercontent.com/seanboyce//Calculus-the-game/refs/heads/main/calculus_full/fullboard_power.JPG)

 # Image of Completed Board (cheap version)